KendallTapani/KendallTapani/README.md

 ## Objective

-Welcome to my portfolio, this is meant to document some of the non-coding projects i've been doing, anything I can't just paste the code in.
+This is meant to document some of the non-coding projects i've been doing, anything I can't just paste the code in.

 ## Tools